Ada-Developers-Academy/ada-CS-Fundamentals-Internship/01-algorithms/05-sliding-window.md

 ![Comparing Contiguous and NonContiguous Subsequences](images/contiguous-v-noncontiguous.png)

 ### When to Apply the Sliding Window Technique
 What types of data can the sliding window technique be applied to?
-When deciding.

 #### Contiguous Stream of Data
 When determining whether the sliding window technique is an appropriate approach for a given problem, the first thing we want to consider is what type of data we will be looking at.
 Our input should be a contiguous, linear, and iterable set of data stored such that we can create a window over it.